-Before You You Choose a Real Estate Career - Know Why People Fail
+Before You Choose a Real Estate Career, Know Why People Fail

 Average Income of a Real Estate Agent

-According to the Department of Labor, the median real estate agent's income in 2004 was $35,670 (median means half above and half below).
-That's gross income, out of which all their business expenses had to be paid.
-The bottom 10% had a gross median income of only $17,600.
-Even if you're with a broker that provides an office, phone, business cards and some prospect leads, you'll still have expenses for your car, personal marketing, client gifts/entertainment and more.
+According to the Department of Labor, the median real estate agent income is $56,730 gross, meaning business expenses still need to be paid.
+Even if you're with a broker that provides an office, phone, business cards, and some prospect leads, you'll still have expenses for your car, personal marketing, client gifts/entertainment, and more.

 The Competition Is Fierce With More Agents Than Ever

-With over 1.18 million members of the National Association of Realtors®, and record numbers entering the field each year, it's imperative that new agents understand their market and the competition.
-Know your abilities, both business-wise and financially.
+With over 1.18 million members in the National Association of Realtors, and record numbers entering the field each year, it's imperative that new agents understand their market and the competition.
 Learn everything you can about your market and where buyers and sellers come from.
 Then plan your marketing to capture them at the best value.

-Something we've heard many times is "I'm good with people and I've got a huge number of friends and family.
+Many times new brokers say, "I'm good with people and I've got a huge number of friends and family.
 They'll give me enough business to carry me through my first year or so."
-That's not the way it goes.
-First, they have overestimated the number of actual transactions all those friends do in real estate.
+But these new brokers generally overestimate the number of actual transactions all those friends lead to in real estate.
 Only a small fraction will buy or sell property in any given year.
 Also, they don't owe you the business, and you may find that they don't remember you when the time comes.